video 20 min

 Starter Code

-function ProductCard({ name, price, description }) {
+function ProductCard({ name, price, description, isFeatured }) {

 return (

-{/* Your code here */}
+{/* Add the product UI here */}

 );